 Bodybuilders often supplement their diets with a powdered form of protein.
-The powder is mixed with water, milk or juice to make a protein shake.
-Protein powder is generally consumed immediately before and after exercising, or in place of a meal (meal replacement).
+The powder is mixed with water, milk or juice to make a protein shake and is generally consumed immediately before and after exercising, or in place of a meal (meal replacement).

 Some types of protein are to be taken directly before and after a workout (whey protein), while others are to be taken before going to bed (casein protein – sustained release protein)

 Protein supplements come in various forms: ready to drink shakes, protein bars, bites, oats, gels and powders.
-Protein powders are available in a variety of flavours.
+They are available in a variety of flavours.
 A shaker bottle is commonly used to mix supplements, as it has a mesh inside to avoid lumps in the mixture.

 What Are the Different Types of Protein?